pmlg/generative_music_playground/README.md

-# Generative Music Playground, Studio 001, State Library of WA
+# Generative Music Playground
-(Discontinued as of January 2020) This is a casual meetup for anyone who wants to explore making music with machine learning.
-We meet up at Studio 001 on Level 1 of the State Library of WA every Monday (except public holidays) from 5.30-7.30pm.
+This is a list of links for anyone who wants to explore making music with machine learning.

 Check https://www.meetup.com/Perth-Machine-Learning-Group/events for updates on meetups